 I got a call from a recruiter the other day.
 His offer wasn’t very exciting, but I told him to keep in touch.
-It would’ve been a forgettable call… except that he then asked a series of really unusual questions.
+It would’ve been a forgettable call… except that he then asked a series of really unusual job interview questions.

 “Can I ask a few more questions to complete your file?” he said.

 I answered immediately, automatically.
 But as the “yep” escaped my mouth, a little warning light started flashing in the back of my brain.

 “And your date of birth?”